Neato Botvac D7 Robot Vacuum Review

 iRobot Roomba 960

 The Neato Botvac D7 is a bit better overall than the iRobot Roomba 960.
-The Neato has much better performance on bare floors and carpets, is easier to maintain, and the battery lasts longer.
-However, the iRobot's battery takes less time to charge and there are less recurring costs associated with this vacuum.
+The Neato has much better performance on bare floors and carpets and is easier to maintain, and the battery lasts longer.
+However, the iRobot's battery takes less time to charge, and there are fewer recurring costs associated with this vacuum.

 iRobot Roomba i7

-The Neato Botvac D7 is a better robot vacuum than the Shark AI Robot.
-The Neato is better-built, significantly easier to maintain, and has better performance on all surface types.
-However, the Shark has fewer recurring costs and has better maneuverability.
+The Neato Botvac D7 is a better robot vacuum than the Shark AI Robot RV2001.
+The Neato is better built, is significantly easier to maintain, and has better performance on all surface types.
+However, the Shark has fewer recurring costs and better maneuverability.

 iRobot Roomba 981